fengcheng1997/a-demo-of-yolov3/README.md

 # using yolov3 to train POI(Person of Interest) images
 a demo of yolov3

-the images of POI come from www.douban.com
+The images of POI come from www.douban.com

 ## steps